richieboo/pinstay/README.md

 - **📱 User-Friendly**: Clean, non-intrusive notifications with custom styling
 - **⚡ Lightweight**: Minimal performance impact on your browsing experience
 - **🛡️ Persistent Protection**: Works reliably even after browser sits idle overnight

+## Security & Privacy 🔐

+**100% Open Source & Auditable**

+PinStay's complete source code is available for review in this repository.
+You can verify exactly what the extension does.

+**Zero Data Collection**

+- ❌ No tracking
+- ❌ No analytics
+- ❌ No data sent to external servers
+- ✅ All processing happens locally in your browser

+**About the "Not Trusted by Enhanced Safe Browsing" Warning**

+Chrome may show this warning because PinStay requires broad permissions (`<all_urls>`) to function.
+Here's why this is necessary and safe:

+- **Why needed**: PinStay must monitor navigation on ANY website you might pin (Gmail, GitHub, localhost:3000, etc.).
+We can't predict which domains you'll use.
+- **What we don't do**: PinStay does not read, collect, or transmit your page content or browsing data.
+- **Transparency**: Our entire codebase is open source.
+Review `background.js` to see exactly what happens.
+- **Legitimacy**: This warning appears for many legitimate extensions that need cross-site permissions.
+It often fades as the extension gains trust through usage.

+**Permissions Explained**

+- `tabs` - Track which tabs are pinned
+- `webNavigation` - Detect and redirect navigation attempts
+- `scripting` - Show local notifications on the page
+- `storage` - Remember pinned tabs between sessions
+- `<all_urls>` - Monitor navigation across all domains (necessary for any-site pinning)

+See our full [Privacy Policy](PRIVACY.md) and [Security Policy](SECURITY.md) for more details.

 ## Installation 🚀